ollef/sixten/docs/QueryCompilerDriver.md

 Build systems have a lot in common with modern compilers, since we want them to be incremental, i.e. to take advantage of previous build results when building anew with few changes.
-There's also a difference: Most build systems don't care about types since they work at the level of files and filesystems.
+There's also a difference: Most build systems don't care about the types of their queries since they work at the level of files and filesystems.

 _Build systems à la carte_ is closer to what we want.
 The user writes a bunch of computations, _tasks_, choosing a suitable type for keys and a type for